 It was also detailed that the lawsuit was settled without damages being paid to Wrigley, which we’re happy to hear because, as we’ve argued, it’s pretty insane to assume anyone would confuse cannabis flower with an artificially colored sugar candy, but hey, what do we know?

-Ultimately we’re just glad to see this resolved without it getting nasty the way it should be!
+Ultimately, we’re just glad to see this resolved without it getting nasty, as it should be!

 The Death of the “Zkittlez” Name

-Cannabis breeders often name their new strains after the smell and flavor they impart due to their unique terpene content, which is how the “Zkittlez” name came to be, with this train being particularly fruity and sweet in scent and flavor.
+Cannabis breeders often name their new strains after the smell and flavor they impart due to their unique terpene content, which is how the “Zkittlez” name came to be; this strain is particularly fruity and sweet in scent and flavor.

-All is not rainbows and candy though, as the owner of the trademarked “Skittles” candy brand, WM.
-Wrigley Jr. Co. has recently successfully settled a case brought against breeder Mendocino, CA-based Terphogz Geneticz LLC for using their likeness in the marketing of their now infamous strains.
+All is not rainbows and candy, though, as the owner of the trademarked “Skittles” candy brand, WM.
+Wrigley Jr. Co. has recently successfully settled a case brought against Mendocino, CA-based Terphogz Geneticz LLC for using its likeness in the marketing of its now-infamous strains.

-Terphogz, who use the letter “Z” in most of their product nomenclature and who also use the letter as their own brand symbol, filed to have the case dismissed, but that was rejected by a judge in 2021
+Terphogz, which uses the letter “Z” in most of its product nomenclature and also uses it as its brand symbol, filed to have the case dismissed, but the judge rejected the motion in 2021.

-Michigan breeders and growers in Colorado have also been ordered to cease and desist use of the “Oreoz” name, which followed a similar “z” kind of workaround like “Zkittlez” did.
+Michigan breeders and growers in Colorado have also been ordered to cease using the “Oreoz” name, which followed a similar “z” workaround to “Zkittlez”.

-The new 2023 settlement states that Terphogz must cease using “Zkittlez” and related terms for its own product sales.
+The new 2023 settlement states that Terphogz must cease using “Zkittlez” and related terms in connection with its own product sales.
 This includes slogans such as “Taste the Z Train” and ”Taste the Strain Bro,” which Wrigley claims are too similar to their name-brand candy slogan.

-Graciously, Terphogz can still use the letter “Z” for their business.
+Terphogz can still use the letter “Z” in their business name.
 Thank god the alphabet hasn’t been entirely trademarked already, right?

-The settlement still requires court approval, but this is quite likely to occur, given both parties have apparently agreed to a settlement already.
+The settlement still requires court approval, but this is likely to occur, given that both parties have already agreed to it.

 Growing Historical Precedent